henri/spb/README.md

 #### :tophat: Tips and tricks

-Once [installation](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) is complete.
-The following commands will get you started with SPB.

 When using the fish shell run ```spb``` rather than ```~/bin/start-private-browser.bash``` to save your fingers :joy:

 Start a fresh fish session by running ```fish``` :shell: